What Would Trojans Do? Exploiting Partial-Information Vulnerabilities in Autonomous Vehicle Sensing: Conclusion

 \subsection{Attack Visualizations}

-We include visualizations of select attack procedures to aid the reader.
-Fig.~\ref{fig:attack-examples} shows a step-by-step decision process that the attacker under goes for several of the attacks.
-For example, in the frustum translation attack, the attacker starts by monitoring existing objects in the scene.
-Once the attacker finds an attractive object to target, (s)he will determine where to translate that object (e.g.,~move towards victim).
-Finally, the attacker will determine which LiDAR points will encompass this new object location and will alter the range of those selected points to take the shape of an adversarial object.
+To aid the reader, we include visualizations of select attack procedures.
+Fig.~\ref{fig:attack-examples} illustrates the attacker’s step-by-step decision process.
+In the frustum translation attack, for instance, the attacker first monitors existing objects, selects a target, determines a translation direction (e.g., towards the victim), and adjusts the range of specific LiDAR points to form the adversarial object.